ValentinaStr/CurrencyExchangeRatesProviderService/README.md

    ./gradlew build
    ./gradlew bootRun

+**Note**: The project is integrated with **JaCoCo** to automatically measure test coverage during the build process.
+After running the tests, JaCoCo will generate a coverage report and ensure that the code coverage meets the defined threshold of **95%**.

 ---

 ### Database and schema management:
 Exchange rates are stored in a PostgreSQL database using Spring Data JPA.
 The database schema is managed with Liquibase, ensuring consistency and ease of updates.

+---

+### JaCoCo: Test Coverage Integration

+This project uses **JaCoCo** for measuring test coverage.
+JaCoCo is integrated with the Gradle build process to generate coverage reports and enforce minimum coverage requirements.

+#### JaCoCo Configuration

+JaCoCo is configured in jacoco.gradle as part of the Gradle build process to generate code coverage reports.
+Here's how the setup works:

+- **Jacoco Test Report**: After running the tests, a JaCoCo report is generate, detailing the coverage of the code.
+You can find the **HTML coverage report** in the `build/reports/jacoco/test/html/index.html` file.
+- **JaCoCo Test Coverage Verification**: This verifies that at least 95% of the instructions are covered by tests.
+If this condition is violated, the build will fail.

 ---